-In keeping with the Universalist values that underpin St. Lawrence University, the Chaplain's Office is committed to working for the full inclusion of gay, lesbian, bisexual, transgender, queer, and intersex (GLBTQI) in faith communities and in the society at large.
-We seek to provide support, education, and advocacy for GLBTQI people and their families and friends.
+In keeping with the Universalist values that underpin St. Lawrence University, the Chaplain's Office is committed to working for the full inclusion of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) in faith communities and in the society at large.
+We seek to provide support, education, and advocacy for LGBTQI people and their families and friends.

 Local PFLAG Chapter Contact: National PFLAG Website

 The Center for Lesbian and gay Studies in Religion and Ministry (CLGS) is a recently established center of Pacific School of Religion in Berkeley, California.
 The Center serves three distinct but overlapping constituencies: the world of academic religious scholarship; faith communities; and lesbian, gay, bisexual, and transgendered people and organizations.
 CLGS is purposed toward developing programming in each of four major areas: Research, Resourcing, Education for Leadership, and Community-Building/Advocacy.

 All programming works to carry out the Center's fundamental mission: To advance the well-being of lesbian, gay, bisexual, and transgendered people and to transform faith communities and the wider society by taking a leading role in shaping a new public discourse on religion and sexuality through education, research, community building and advocacy.

 This website deals with a variety of sensitive religious issues.
 To read more about a variety of issues related to GLBQT people, see specifically www.religioustolerance.org/homosexu.htm

 Our Mission Statement: The Human Rights Campaign is America’s largest civil rights organization working to achieve gay, lesbian, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against GLBT citizens and realize a nation that achieves fundamental fairness and equality for all.